Reflects Australian immigration law as at 1 September 2018.

 The family violence, or part of the family violence, must have occurred while the relationship existed.

-If you are a holder of a Temporary Partner (subclass 309) visa, the relevant family violence must have occurred after you arrived in Australia as the holder of your visa.
+Generally, if you are a holder of a Temporary Partner (subclass 309) visa, the relevant family violence must have occurred after you arrived in Australia as the holder of your visa (unless certain COVID concession apply).

 What should I do if the relationship has ended and there has been family violence?

-You should be aware that if the Department is not satisfied that your relationship were genuine and continuing prior to the breakdown they would refuse your application without making an assessment of your claim of family violence.
+You should be aware that if the Department is not satisfied that your relationship was genuine and continuing prior to the breakdown they can refuse your application without assessing your claim of family violence.

-How do I show the Department of Immigration that I have experienced family violence during my relationship?
+How do I show the Department of Home Affairs that I have experienced family violence during my relationship?

 What is judicial evidence?